-Rue Victor-Massé is a public road located in the 9th arrondissement of Paris.
-It begins at 55, rue des Martyrs and ends at 54, rue Jean-Baptiste-Pigalle.
+Rue Victor Massé is a lively street in the 9th arrondissement of Paris, in the heart of the Pigalle district, known for its nightlife and bohemian atmosphere.
+It stretches for about 500 metres, between Place Saint-Georges and Rue des Martyrs.
+It starts at 55, rue des Martyrs and ends at 54, rue Jean-Baptiste-Pigalle.

--No. 25: Berthe Weill opened her painting gallery there in 1901 and exhibited at the beginning major artists of the twentieth century.
+-N° 25: Berthe Weill opened her painting gallery here in 1901 and exhibited major 20th century artists here at the beginning.

--No 35: location of the H. color shop, Vieille, supplier of canvases and frames for painters, establishment taken over by Troisgros.
+-N° 35: location of the shop of the colour merchant H. Vieille, supplier of canvases and stretchers for painters, an establishment taken over by Troisgros.

 -N° 36: former location of the Tabarin ball.